andrewmoles2/rTrainIntroduction/Workshop2/rWorkshop2.md

 1)  Find out the mean for weekOne and WeekTwo vectors.
 2)  `mean` doesn't work for weekTwo.
 There are two ways to fix this; one using indexing and the other adding an argument to mean.
 Work out both and add them to the code.
 Hint: ?`mean` gives you a help page in R.
 3)  Calling incorrect indexes can happen.
-To check the length of vector try running the `lenght` function on the coffee vector.
+To check the length of vector try running the `length` function on the coffee vector.

 ```r